 The course was tough, but everything I learned helped me understand and begin to overcome the years of abuse I had suffered.
 I started to realise that the abuse wasn’t my fault; there were no excuses for the way he had treated me.

 As my confidence grew, I knew that I wanted to help other victims of domestic abuse.
 And, at the end of the 12 week course, I was asked if I’d like to volunteer for Saje and become a facilitator.
 I began my training with Saje shortly after finishing the group, and facilitated my first Saje Programme in April of this year.

 As I greeted each incredible woman, I understood the courage it took to simply walk through the door.
 During the 12 weeks, I saw such amazing change in the women in the group – the strength they showed and the huge steps they were taking.
 And at the conclusion of the group, when I looked around, I no longer saw victims.
 Instead, I saw survivors.
 I was proud to be a part of the journey these women took.

 Many of the women bonded during the Saje programme and loved the idea of being able to meet in a casual setting.
 The coffee mornings are a great way for the women to get together for a chat.

 Domestic abuse is still a very taboo subject because it predominantly happens behind closed doors.
 This is why it is so important to educate women of all ages on the subject of domestic abuse.
 When you know what you’re looking for, the warning signs of domestic abuse are so clear.
 If I’d have known back then what I know now, I wouldn’t have been a victim of domestic abuse.

-I am still volunteering for Saje as a Freedom Programme facilitator, and in the future hope to become more involved.
+I am still volunteering for Saje as a Saje Programme facilitator, and in the future hope to become more involved.
 I’m passionate about helping victims become survivors.
-Thanks to Saje and the Freedom Programme, I am now a survivor.”
+Thanks to Saje and the Saje Programme, I am now a survivor.”